Coppernic/coppernic.github.io-old/core/ethernet.md

 Ethernet
 --------

-Some devices can have Ethernet feature built in.
+Some devices can have Ethernet feature built-in.
 Ethernet is available through docking station.
-These devices are :
+These devices are:

 - C-One
 - C-One²
 - C-One e-ID
 - C-One² e-ID

-For C-One² and C-One² e-ID from OS 20190329, an option has been added to have the choice between Ethernet through docking station of Ethernet through USB dongle.
-This option is called Cradle option.
-It is available on Settings application.
-With cradle option activated, Ethernet is usable through docking station.
-With cradle option disabled, Ethernet is usable through USB dongle.
+For C-One² and C-One² e-ID from OS Build 20190329, an option has been added to have the choice between Ethernet through docking station or Ethernet through USB dongle.
+This option is called "Ethernet Cradle".
+It is available on device Settings.
+With "Ethernet Cradle" option activated, Ethernet is usable through docking station.
+With "Ethernet Cradle" option disabled, Ethernet is usable through USB dongle.
-When Ethernet is activated, USB port of C-One² is in host mode.
+When Ethernet is activated, USB port of C-One² is in Host mode.
 C-One² cannot be charged by USB anymore and plugging device on PC will do nothing.
-Device charge is available only through docking station.
+Device charge is available only through docking station with AC plug connected and powered:

 ![](_images/settings_ethernet.png ':size=230')  ![](_images/settings_ethernet_2.png ':size=230')  ![](_images/settings_ethernet_3.png ':size=230')

 ### Getting started

-API to enable Ethernet and cradle is available through `EthernetConnector` class.
-It is available on CpcCore from version [1.8.17](https://artifactory.coppernic.fr/artifactory/webapp/#/artifacts/browse/tree/General/libs-release-coppernic/fr/coppernic/sdk/core/CpcCore/1.8.17)
+API to enable Ethernet and "Ethernet Cradle" option is available through `EthernetConnector` class.
+It is available on CpcCore from version
+[1.8.17](https://artifactory.coppernic.fr/artifactory/webapp/#/artifacts/browse/tree/General/libs-release-coppernic/fr/coppernic/sdk/core/CpcCore/1.8.17)

-- Getting `EthernetConnector`
+- Getting `EthernetConnector`:

 ```kotlin
 class Net {